 After the snow has stopped and streets have been plowed, crews will clear City sidewalks.
 Sidewalks are plowed on a priority level basis.
 Downtown sidewalks are maintained by our Downtown Services Team.
 School walking routes, as designated in blue in the Sidewalk Plowing Priority Map, are the highest priority for sidewalk plowing by our road crews.
 School walking route plowing priorities have been established between the schools and the City of Concord.

 Winter Parking Bans

-There are two types of winter parking bans that can be issued for snow removal efforts, Winter Storm Event Parking Bans and Winter Maintenance Parking Bans.
-Winter parking bans are issued to permit crews to clean our city streets quicker, more thoroughly, and with fewer obstacles.
-Sign up for both of these parking ban alerts to stay notified of snow removal operations and to prevent receiving any parking citations or towing fees.
-Free parking is available in the City garages on the weekends, on holidays, and from 5:00pm to 8:00am during the week.
-We appreciate the community's cooperation to allow for a quicker, safer, and more efficient plowing process.
+Winter parking bans are issued for snow removal efforts to permit crews to clean city streets quicker, more thoroughly, and with fewer obstacles.
+Sign up for parking ban alerts to stay notified of snow removal operations and to prevent receiving any parking citations or towing fees.
+Free parking is available in the City garages on weekends, holidays, and Monday through Friday from 7:00 p.m. to 8:00 a.m. for permit/lease spaces (marked with signage) and until 9:00 a.m. for metered spaces.
+Find more parking information at www.concordnh.gov/parking.
+We appreciate the community's cooperation to park off-street to allow for a quicker, safer, and more efficient plowing process.

 Winter Storm Event Parking Bans

 Winter Storm Event Parking Bans are issued to prohibit parking from midnight to 7:00 a.m. on any City street in the entire City (including downtown).
 Sign up for “Winter Storm Event Parking Ban Alerts” in the Alert Center within the Notify Me module to get email alerts when on street parking has been restricted for the entire city.